-Recognition of deferred tax asset (Group)
+Recognition of deferred tax asset

-Refer to page 83 and page 103 (note 4- critical accounting judgements and key sources of estimation uncertainty - deferred tax and note 20 - deferred tax)
+Refer to page 84 and page 105 (note 4- critical accounting judgements and key sources of estimation uncertainty - deferred tax and note 20 -deferred tax)

-In the prior year, a deferred tax asset of £208m was recognised following the introduction of legislation which restricts interest deductions.
-In the current year, £10.3m was utilised, leaving a deferred tax asset at yearend of £197.7m which has been assessed for recoverability as part of our yearend procedures.
-A further £72.0m of potential deferred tax assets have not been recognised as they are not considered to be recoverable.
+In the prior year, a deferred tax asset of £209.5m was recognised following the introduction of legislation which restricts interest deductions.
+In the current year, £11m was utilised, leaving a deferred tax asset at yearend of £198.5m which has been assessed for recoverability as part of our yearend procedures.
+A further £200.2m of potential deferred tax assets have not been recognised as they are not considered to be recoverable.

-There are management judgements involved in the determination of the elements of the deferred tax asset to recognise and the value of that recognition, including the extent to which there are foreseeable taxable profits.

-We obtained management's detailed workings which set out the various elements of the deferred tax asset and rationale as to why these should or should not be recognised and assessed the appropriateness of this in conjunction with our taxation specialists.
+There are management judgements involved in the determination of the elements of the deferred tax asset to recognise and the value of We obtained management's detailed workings which set out the various elements of the deferred tax asset and rationale as to why these should or should not be recognised and assessed the appropriateness of this in conjunction with our taxation specialists.